How Much Money Tommy Fleetwood Has Won In 2025

 Either side of the Ryder Cup, which did not feature any payment for European golfers, Fleetwood picked up checks for less than $40,000 and $50,000, respectively, following a T46th at the BMW PGA Championship and a T21st at the Alfred Dunhill Links Championship.

-Fleetwood's highly lucrative year, which still has the $19 million DP World Tour Playoffs to come, continued via another win at the DP World India Championship - a result which earned the popular Englishman another $680,000.
+Fleetwood's highly lucrative year continued via another win at the DP World India Championship - a result that earned the popular Englishman another $680,000 - before a runner-up finish in the first round of the DP World Tour Play-offs, the Abu Dhabi HSBC Championship, which was worth $980,000.

-All told, Fleetwood has earned in excess of $23.5 million in 2025 so far.
+Overall, Fleetwood has earned more than $25 million in 2025.
 Below is a complete breakdown of the Englishman's earnings and results by event.

 TOMMY FLEETWOOD EARNINGS 2025